pmatulis/maas-one/README.md

 ## Check the images

-Ensure images are available for enlistment by running a script that was transferred earlier:
+Ensure boot images are available for enlistment by running a script that was transferred earlier:

-    ssh ubuntu@10.0.0.2 ./check-ephemeral.sh
+    ssh ubuntu@10.0.0.2 ./check-images.sh

 Do not proceed until the script reports success.
 Consult the web UI if the wait becomes long.